Creating an eCommerce website can add wings to your small retail businesses.

 Keeping in mind the web design budget of our client, we also recommended a few free image stock websites such as Pexels and Pixabay.

 Using high-resolution images can add life to any website.
-But not all website owners can afford to buy the licensed images.
+But not all website owners can afford to buy licensed images.

 Therefore we helped our clients to use free images from stock websites like Pexels and Pixabay.